anushri-sharma/Google-IT-Support-Certificate/Course 5 -  IT Security: Defense against the digital dark arts/Module 1 - Understanding Security Threats/README.md

 * Understand how security revolves around the CIA principle.

 ------
-Adware: Soware that displays advertisements and collects data
+**Adware:** Soware that displays advertisements and collects data

-Attack: An actual attempt at causing harm to a system
+**Attack:** An actual attempt at causing harm to a system

-Availability: Means that the information we have is readily accessible to those people that should have it
+**Availability:** Means that the information we have is readily accessible to those people that should have it

-Backdoor: A way to get into a system if the other methods to get in a system aren't allowed, it's a secret entryway for aackers
+**Backdoor:** A way to get into a system if the other methods to get in a system aren't allowed, it's a secret entryway for aackers

-Baiting: An attack that happens through actual physical contact, enticing a victim to do something
+**Baiting:** An attack that happens through actual physical contact, enticing a victim to do something

-Botnet: A collection of one or more Bots
+**Botnet:** A collection of one or more Bots

-Bots: Machines compromised by malware that are utilized to perform tasks centrally controlled by an aacker
+**Bots:** Machines compromised by malware that are utilized to perform tasks centrally controlled by an aacker

-Brute force aacks: A common password aack which consists of just continuously trying dierent combinations of characters and leers until one gets access
+**Brute force aacks:** A common password attack which consists of just continuously trying dierent combinations of characters and leers until one gets access

-CIA Triad: Condentiality, integrity, and availability.
+**CIA Triad:** Condentiality, integrity, and availability.
 Three key principles of a guiding model for designing information security policies

-Condentiality: Keeping things hidden
+**Condentiality:** Keeping things hidden

-Cross-site scripting (XSS): A type of injection aack where the aacker can insert malicious code and target the user of the service
+**Cross-site scripting (XSS)**: A type of injection attack where the aacker can insert malicious code and target the user of the service

-Denial-of-Service (DoS) aack: An aack that tries to prevent access to a service for legitimate users by overwhelming the network or server
+**Denial-of-Service (DoS) attack**: An attack that tries to prevent access to a service for legitimate users by overwhelming the network or server

-Dictionary aack: A type of password aack that tries out words that are commonly used in passwords, like password, monkey, football
+**Dictionary attack**: A type of password attack that tries out words that are commonly used in passwords, like password, monkey, football

-Distributed Denial-of-Service (DDoS) aack: A DoS aack using multiple systems
+**Distributed Denial-of-Service (DDoS) attack:** A DoS attack using multiple systems

-DNS Cache Poisoning Aack: It works by tricking a DNS server into accepting a fake DNS record that will point you to a compromised DNS server
+**DNS Cache Poisoning Attack:** It works by tricking a DNS server into accepting a fake DNS record that will point you to a compromised DNS server

-Evil twin: The premise of an evil twin aack is for you to connect to a network that is identical to yours but that is controlled by an aacker.
+**Evil twin:** The premise of an evil twin attack is for you to connect to a network that is identical to yours but that is controlled by an aacker.
 Once connected to it, they will be able to monitor your trac

-Exploit: Soware that is used to take advantage of a security bug or vulnerability
+**Exploit:** Soware that is used to take advantage of a security bug or vulnerability

-Hacker: Someone who aempts to break into or exploit a system
+**Hacker:** Someone who aempts to break into or exploit a system

-Half-open aacks: A way to refer to SYN oods
+**Half-open attacks:** A way to refer to SYN oods

-Injection aacks: A common security exploit that can occur in soware development and runs rampant on the web, where an aacker injects malicious code
+**Injection attacks**: A common security exploit that can occur in soware development and runs rampant on the web, where an aacker injects malicious code

-Integrity: Means keeping our data accurate and untampered with
+**Integrity**: Means keeping our data accurate and untampered with

-Keylogger: A common type of spyware that's used to record every keystroke you make
+**Keylogger:** A common type of spyware that's used to record every keystroke you make

-Logic bomb: A type of Malware that's intentionally installed
+**Logic bomb:** A type of Malware that's intentionally installed

 Malware: A type of malicious soware that can be used to obtain your sensitive information or delete or modify les